mooreryan/color_tree/README.md

 2. Pick the version you want (probably the latest ;)
 3. Download that.
 4. Unzip/untar it.
-5. Copy the `color_tree` executable in that folder to somewhere on you path as shown above.
+5. Copy the `color_tree` executable in that folder to somewhere on your path as shown above.

 **Note**: To update this way, just go download the lastest version of the source code.